Mbouziani/Mbouziani/README.md

 - 👋 Hi,i'm currently working on my backend and making customers happy
-- :blush: i'm currently learning NodeJs Express and PHP
+- :blush: i'm currently learning NodeJs Express
 - :alien:  Pronouns: he/him
-- :speech_balloon: I'm looking to collaborate on a flutter application
+- :speech_balloon: I'm looking to collaborate on a Mobile application
 - :anger: i'm looking for help with UI/UX designe
-- :love_letter: Ask me about Flutter and Android Native and also .Net !!
+- :love_letter: Ask me about Flutter, Android Native and also .Net !!
 - 📫 How to reach me : [Linkdine](https://www.linkedin.com/in/bouziani-mohammed-10003319a/)

 <!---